 Give them a reason to help you.
 One reason could be because they like you.
 They are helping a friend.
 We all want to help our friends.
 Another reason could be because you offer a gift for referrals.
 Some businesses offer a gift certificate for dinner at a nice restaurant as an incentive.
 Another company I know has a formal referral program that pays $50.00 for every referred prospect that makes a purchase.
 Karl’s statement about our referring clients left him more time to serve us was a great comment and provided us a tangible reason to refer someone to him.

 You can also ask for referrals from people who do not buy from you.
 Let’s say you work with a prospect, but maybe the timing isn’t right for them.
-At this point in time they choose not to move forward.
+At this point in time, they choose not to move forward.
 But, you have developed a good relationship.
 They feel positive about you.
 Ask them for a referral.
 You might say, “I understand that the timing isn’t the best for you right now, and we’ll stay in touch as we move forward.
 By the way, do you know of someone who may have a similar need that would be a good fit for me?”

-When you ask for a referral you may want to be specific with regards to a “target” for your client to think about.
+When you ask for a referral, you may want to be specific with regard to a “target” for your client to think about.
 Don’t just ask if they know someone.
 Give your client a target.
 Your question may be, “Do you have any relatives that could use a similar service?”
 Or, “Do you have a relationship with someone in a similar position as you with a different company that may need this same product?”

-It may also be appropriate for you to send a thank you card and, or, a gift to your client.
+It may also be appropriate for you to send a thank you card and, or a gift to your client.
 Good taste always prevails here.
 The last time I sent Karl a client I received a thank you note, a phone call, and a gift certificate to the finest restaurant in town.
 I wasn’t expecting anything in return for my referral.
-I believed that I was helping the person I was referring as much as I was helping Karl, but I did appreciate the thanks Karl sent my way.
+I believed that I was helping the person I was referring as much as I was helping Karl, but I did appreciate the thanks Karl sent me.

 Asking for referrals should be an ongoing part of your daily business.
 Ask people who buy from you and people who don’t.
 People like to help others.
 If someone believes in you and your abilities, they will be willing to lend a helping hand.
 Grow your business through referrals and you will save marketing time, explode your bottom line, and be on the road to Building a Better Biz!